ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/dynamic-tables/tutorials/dyn-tables-tutorial.md

 # Auxiliary function to get the number of comments in a topic from the topic_id table
-# If there is no specified topic, None returns
+# If the specified topic can't be found in the table, returns None
 def get_topic_size(client, table_path, topic_id):
     topic_info = list(client.lookup_rows(
         "{}/topics".format(table_path), [{"topic_id": topic_id}],